 Your buildings insurance should protect against the effects of storms and floods, as well as loss from fire or vandalism.

-Some insurers might require you to take out additional cover for more expensive items.
-Admiral’s Home Insurance policies all cover sheds and outbuildings, and Admiral's interactive home is an easy way to check the level of coverage for each policy.
+Admiral’s Home Insurance policies cover sheds and outbuildings, and our interactive home is an easy way to check the level of cover for each policy.

-No matter how comprehensive your home insurance cover is, there are some things that should never be kept in a shed.
-These include important papers and documents, such as passports, as well as money and jewellery.
+No matter how comprehensive your home insurance cover is, there are some items that won’t be covered:

-Not only are these things too valuable to store in an outbuilding, you also risk losing them to flooding, leaks or fire.
+Not only are these things too risky to store in an outbuilding, but you also risk losing them to flooding, leaks or fire.
 Remember that the average shed isn’t well insulated and won’t protect things from cold or damp.